 - Televisions - what sizes are optimal for each room?
 How do I recess a bracket or get it tight against a wall?
 What are all the options to conceal a TV?

 - Music - what form factors can we use in each room and in the landscape?
 My client mentioned underwater speakers, is that a real thing?
-Can I have speakers that match my recessed lighting?
+Can I have speakers that match the recessed lighting?
 My client wants Sonos desktop speakers everywhere, is there a better-looking option?

 - Telephone / Intercom - I need a beautiful front door intercom with a metal finish and camera, what are my options?
 What are the latest telephone options and colors?
-How do I communicate with the gate?
+How do I communicate with the front gate?

 - Security - where do surveillance cameras need to be mounted?
 What are the styles to choose from?
 Where do burglar alarm keypads need to be?
 Can we just use an iPad?
 Where should I put security monitors?

 - Lighting control - how can I eliminate gangs of switches?
 What are all the keypad finish options?
 Can I control shades and skylights from the same keypad?
 Where do I need keypads?
 How much space do you need for lighting panels?
+Can you make the lighting's color temperature change throughout the day automatically?
+(Circadian rhythm / tuneable white / human-centric lighting)

 - House Control / Smart Home - Does your home control system work with our pool controller?
 HVAC System?
 Burglar alarm?
 Motorized shading?
 Door locks?
 How do we make this house easy to operate for my clients?
 Where do we need control points?